Timothy Y. Loh

 | 罗宇乐 | تيموثي لوه |

 I am a sociocultural anthropologist-in-training in the Doctoral Program in HASTS (History, Anthropology, and Science, Technology, and Society) at MIT, located in Cambridge, Massachusetts in the United States.
-My current research draws upon medical anthropology, linguistic anthropology, and science and technology studies to study deaf and signing communities in Jordan and the broader Middle East, and I am advised by Stefan Helmreich, Elting E. Morison Professor of Anthropology.
-I am also a Graduate Fellow in the Language and Technology Lab directed by Graham Jones and Beth Semel, and a 2020-21 Human Rights and Technology Fellow.
-In my doctoral work I hope to explore how advancements in assistive technologies of various kinds (medical-rehabilitative, like hearing aids and cochlear implants, and non-medical, like cellphones and mobile apps) affect how deaf people in Jordan conceive of themselves as deaf—or not—and the role of religion (both Christianity and Islam) in Jordanian interactions with these technologies.
+My current research draws upon medical anthropology, linguistic anthropology, and science and technology studies to study deaf and signing communities in Jordan and the broader Arabic-speaking Middle East, and I am advised by Stefan Helmreich, Elting E. Morison Professor of Anthropology.
+I am also a Graduate Fellow with the Language and Technology Lab, co-founded by Graham Jones and Beth Semel.
+With the support of a 2023-24 NAEd/Spencer Dissertation Fellowship, I am currently writing my dissertation, which examines how advancements in assistive technologies of various kinds (medical-rehabilitative, like hearing aids and cochlear implants, and non-medical, like cellphones and mobile apps) that have emerged in Jordan in recent decades have shaped and continue to shape disability’s contours and manifestations in the region today, based on fieldwork conducted from 2021 to 2022.
 As a hearing researcher of deaf communities and a non-Middle Eastern scholar of the Arab world, I am committed to reflexivity in my methodological and theoretical approach.
-I am also interested in refugee and migrant movements in the Middle East, in addition to the history and anthropology of Arab Christianity in historic Palestine, particularly in the Occupied Palestinian Territories.
-Recently, I conducted some research on sign language and the deaf community in Singapore.
-I am a 2020-21 Young National University of Singapore (NUS) Fellow affiliated with Anthropology at Yale-NUS College, as well as a member of the American Anthropological Association and of the VL2 Student Network at Gallaudet University.
-My research is supported by the Social Science Research Council, the MIT Center for International Studies, and the NUS Development Grant.

-I hold a Bachelor of Science in Foreign Service (Culture & Politics) and a Master of Arts in Arab Studies, earned in an accelerated degree program at Georgetown University in Washington, DC.
-At the Center for Contemporary Arab Studies at Georgetown, I studied with Rochelle Davis, Fida Adely, and Sylvia Önder, and took classes at Gallaudet in sociolinguistics and Deaf Studies through the Consortium.
+In addition to a Master of Science in HASTS from MIT, earned along-the-way, I hold a Bachelor of Science in Foreign Service (Culture & Politics) and a Master of Arts in Arab Studies, earned in an accelerated degree program at Georgetown University in Washington, DC.
+At the Center for Contemporary Arab Studies at Georgetown, I studied with Rochelle Davis, Fida Adely, and Sylvia Önder, and took classes at Gallaudet University in sociolinguistics and deaf studies through the Consortium.
 I was also a Kathryn Davis Fellow for Peace (Arabic) in the summer of 2016.
-I am most influenced by the work of Michele Friedner, Laura Mauldin, Sherine Hamdy, Karen Nakamura, Marcia Inhorn, among others, and hope to produce work like theirs someday.

-Before returning to academia, I worked for Collateral Repair Project through the MENAR Fellowship, taught Middle Eastern history and introductory Chinese at King’s Academy, and coordinated Project SHINE for the LEAP Program.
-In my free time (hah!), I sing with Boston Found.
+Before returning to academia, I worked for Collateral Repair Project through the (now defunct) MENAR Fellowship, taught Middle Eastern history and introductory Chinese at King’s Academy, and coordinated Project SHINE for the LEAP Program.
+In my free time (hah!), I sing with Boston Found in the Massachusetts area and with Mosaica Singers in Amman, and I am an occasional sign language interpreter.
 I was born and raised in Singapore, which I still call home.
-I am proficient in Levantine Arabic, American Sign Language (ASL), and Mandarin Chinese, and high-intermediate in French.
+I am proficient in Levantine Arabic, American Sign Language (ASL), and Mandarin Chinese, conversational in Jordanian Sign Language (LIU), and have a passive understanding of spoken and written French.

 he/him/his